Lomeli12/Lomeli12.net/tutorials/keybase-git-pgp-keys/index.md

     $ keybase pgp export -q C1685D09FE1307AC | pbclip
     ```
 8. Go to the [keys page of your GitHub account](https://github.com/settings/keys).
 Click the big green button labeled `New GPG Key`.
-9. Paste your public key into the textbox and hit the green button labeld `Add GPG Key`.
+9. Paste your public key into the textbox and hit the green button labeled `Add GPG Key`.

 ## Optional: Tell git where GnuPG is installed.